SpiffGreen/flat-arr/README.md

 ## FlattenArray
 Flatten an array of arrays into one or more.
-It flexible enough that you can dictate the maximum level it unveils.
+It flexible enough that you can dictate the maximum depth it unveils.

 ### Example
 ```js